 The placenta is a major organ of pregnancy, and malfunction can cause serious problems for mother and baby.
-The majority of cases of FGR are caused by failure of the placenta.
+The majority of cases of fetal growth restriction (FGR) are caused by failure of the placenta.

 Once FGR is detected, the worst outcome, stillbirth, is usually preventable through intensive monitoring and early delivery.
 The problem comes when trying to detect FGR in 'low-risk' pregnant women who are currently not offered scanning in the last trimester of pregnancy in the UK.

 The clinic was launched by obstetricians Dr Edward Johnstone and Dr Clare Tower, and research midwives Dr Tracey Mills and Suzanne Thomas.
 As well as providing improved diagnosis, the clinic allows patients to be recruited to studies involving MRI, placental science and ultrasound biomarkers.
 In addition, all antenatal and outcome data is logged on a special database and tissue and blood are stored in a long-term biobank.

 The women are also entered into a register, so that development of their infants can be followed up.

 The clinic has already provided specialised care to more than 440 women at high risk of fetal growth restriction.
 Some of these women are now returning in subsequent pregnancies.
 This is important as it shows development of women at high risk who will be able to trial future therapies.

 Finding women at risk in time

 It is already known that women with abnormal levels of certain hormones in pregnancy are at increased risk of FGR, but measuring these hormones alone is not enough to narrow down those with FGR, as around 80 percent of them will have a normal pregnancy.